Frequently asked questions

-You can apply for either the Australian Funeral Bond or the Bendigo Funeral Bond online by filling out our application form here.
-Before applying for the Australian Funeral Bond or the Bendigo Funeral Bond you must obtain a Bendigo Funeral Bond Disclosure Document.
-You can do this in a number of ways including:
+You can apply for either the Australian Funeral Bond or the Bendigo Funeral Bond online by filling out an application form.
+Before applying for the Australian Funeral Bond or the Bendigo Funeral Bond you must obtain a copy of the relevant Funeral Bond Product Disclosure Statement.
+You can do this in a number of ways:

-- Direct Investment – after reading and understanding the Disclosure Document you can make an application direct to the Australian Friendly Society.
+- Direct Investment – after reading and understanding the relevant Product Disclosure Statement you can make an application direct to the Australian Friendly Society.

 - Financial Adviser – you can seek advice from your Financial Adviser and make an application through them.

 You can choose between individual or joint ownership of your Bond or apply for a separate Life Insured.

 You can contribute in a number of ways:

 - Make an initial contribution of at least $25*.

 - Make a contribution of the full amount of your desired bond value.

 - Establish a Regular Savings Plan which allows you to make either fortnightly or monthly contributions of at least $25* via direct debit from your financial institution.
 This plan allows you to contribute over a time frame until you have reached your desired amount.

 - You can also make additional contributions of a minimum amount of $25*.